tejasbhor/shravyamudra/README.md

 ## 🤝 Contributing

 We welcome and highly appreciate contributions to Shravyamudra!
 Your efforts help make this project better for everyone.
-Here’s how you can contribute:
+Here's how you can contribute:

 1.  **Fork the Repository:** Create your own copy of the project on GitHub.
 2.  **Create a Feature Branch:** Choose a descriptive name for your branch: